NCL-UoR at SemEval-2025 Task 3: Detecting Multilingual Hallucination and Related Observable Overgeneration Text Spans with Modified RefChecker and Modified SeflCheckGPT: Methodology

 Two prompt designs for identifying hallucinated words are explored.
 Prompt 1, adapted from SelfCheckGPT, is a simple prompt that asks an LLM to identify hallucinated words without specific instructions.
 Prompt 2, designed to identify hallucinated words, categorizes hallucination types and assigns probabilities while defining detection scope and output conditions.
 Compared to Prompt 1, it imposes stricter constraints to reduce unnecessary results \cite{rashkin2021faithfulness}.
 By directly classifying hallucinations and modeling probability distributions, it mitigates misalignment issues in LLM-generated text, improving detection accuracy and consistency.

-\paragraph{Hallucination Detection} To detect hallucination words, an LLM (this work considers GPT-3.5, GPT-4 and GPT-4o) is used to answer the prompt created in the previous step for each LLM output text.
+\paragraph{Hallucination Detection} To detect hallucination words, an LLM (this work considers GPT-3.5, GPT-4 and GPT-4o following the original methodology of using GPT models in SelfCheckGPT \cite{manakul2023selfcheckgpt}.) is used to answer the prompt created in the previous step for each LLM output text.
 For each response, the hallucination words are identified, and a list of index intervals indicating the positions of these words in the LLM output string, $\mathcal{L} = \{L_1, L_2, \dots, L_n\}$, is obtained.
 Then, all overlapping and adjacent intervals across all $N$ responses are merged into a set of distinct, non-overlapping intervals $\mathcal{M} = \{(s_1, e_1), (s_2, e_2), \dots, (s_m, e_m)\}$.

 The soft probabilities for each merged interval are computed differently depending on the prompt used (Prompt 1 or Prompt 2).
 For Prompt 1, the probability of each merged interval $(s_i, e_i)$ is computed by $p(s_i, e_i) = \frac{1}{n} \sum_{k=1}^{n} \frac{o_{i,k}}{e_i - s_i}$, where $o_{i,k}$ is the total overlap between the merged interval $(s_i, e_i)$ and the intervals in the list $L_k$ and $e_i - s_i$ is the length of the interval.